fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_design_units.md

 ## Comments

 In VHDL, when a double dash (`--`) is used, any text to the right will be treated as a comment and will not be interpreted by the compiler.
-Unfortunately there are no block comments in VHDL.
+From VHDL-2008 it is also possible to comment out blocks using /\* and \*/.

 ```vhdl
 architecture rtl of superduper_module is